eigentaylor/eigentaylor.github.io/_previews/2026-02-04-avstrategy.md

 ## Condorcet-efficiency of the Leader Rule

 One might ask "what happens if everyone uses the leader rule, all at once?"
-Laslier analyzes this in his paper, and there are some interesting results:
+Laslier analyzes this in his paper, and [I tackle this question in more depth in a future post](../leader-dynamics){:target="_blank"}, but the short answer is that

-1. The leader rule only has an equilibrium when the leader is also the unique Condorcet winner.
+1. The leader rule only has an equilibrium when there exists a unique Condorcet winner, and the leader is that Condorcet winner.
 If the leader is not a unique Condorcet winner, then a new candidate (who beats the leader head-to-head) will get more approvals than the current leader, and overtake them.
 2. If there is no unique Condorcet winner, then there is no equilibrium under the leader rule.
 3. After any iteration of everyone using the leader rule, if a unique Condorcet winner exists, they will have over 50% approvals.

 However, credit to Rob LeGrand for pointing out to me that it is not necessarily the case that the leader rule converges to the Condorcet winner under all initial conditions.
-See [the appendix](#appendix) for a pathological (but intruiging) example of this.
+See [the appendix](#appendix) for a pathological (but intriguing) example of this.

 The proof and explanation of this is actually relatively straightforward.
 Consider what happens when everyone uses the leader rule at the same time: